qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 As you can see, the interface defines accessors for four different properties.

-* The enabled property is usually inherited from the widget class and is for switching of form element.
+* The enabled property is usually inherited from the widget class and is used to deactivate a form element.
 * The required property is just a boolean flag signaling that the form widget is required.
-This can be used by some kind of form manager or form widget to display the status of the widget.
+This can be used by some kind of form manager or parent widget to display the status of the widget.
-* The valid property is a boolean flag containing ``true`` if the content of the widget is valid, but the form widgets does not have any kind of code to set this property.
+* The valid property is a boolean flag containing ``true`` if the content of the widget is valid, but the form widgets do not have any kind of code to set this property.
 It needs to be set from outside.
-If it is set to ``false``, the appearance will change automatically and signals the invalid state properly.
+If it is set to ``false``, the appearance will change automatically to properly signal the invalid state.
-* The invalidMessage property should contain a message, which will be shown in an invalid tooltip if the valid flag is set to ``false``.
+* The invalidMessage property should contain a message which will be shown in a tooltip if the valid flag is set to ``false``.
 If no message is given, no tooltip will appear.

 .. _pages/gui_toolkit/ui_form_handling#executable:

 Executable
 ----------

-The ``qx.ui.form.IExecutable`` interface defines the essential parts for all executable widgets.
-The best example for a executable widget is a button.
+The ``qx.ui.form.IExecutable`` interface defines the essential components for all executable widgets.
+The best example for an executable widget is a button.
 It defines the following events and methods.

 |iexecutable.png|